SoftwareHeritage/swhapguide/swhap@inria.md

 If the raw source code is an archived and/or compressed file (.tar or .zip), you should unpack it locally on your computer.

-If your code has several versions, organize each version in a dedicated foler, calling each folder with an easily recognizable name, for example `MySoftware_V1`, `MySoftware_V2` etc.

 For historical accuracy purpose we will upload both your source code in its initial format, and in its machine-readable format.

 ### Set up your working environment

 To archive your legacy source code we will be using Github, and we prepared a Github template that you can clone (if you are not familiar with Github lingo _to clone_ means _to make a copy_) to create your own working space.
-Visit [the template page](https://github.com/mathfichen/Swhap-Template), on the upper eight hand corner click on `Use this template` > `Create a new repository`
+Visit [the template page](https://github.com/mathfichen/Swhap-Template), on the upper right hand corner click on `Use this template` > `Create a new repository`

 ![SWHAP template.](./media2/01_template.png){#fig:template}

-The repository you will create is a temporary working environment, and we recommand naming it `MySoftware-Workbench` (replace "MySoftware" by the actual name of your software and to make it private.
+The repository you will create is a temporary working environment, and we recommand naming it `MySoftware-Workbench` (replace "MySoftware" by the actual name of your software and make it private.

 ![Create your Workbench.](./media2/02_CreateWorkbench.png){#fig:createWorkbench}